pra-navi/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add a person**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+1. User requests to add a new person's particulars
+2. CoordiMate validates the provided particulars
-4. AddressBook deletes the person
+3. CoordiMate adds the person

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+The given particulars are invalid

+    * 2a1.
+CoordiMate shows an error message.

       Use case ends.

+**Use case: List all persons**

+**MSS**

+1. User requests to list all persons
+2. CoordiMate shows a list of all persons

+   Use case ends.

+**Extensions**

+* 2a.
+The list of persons is empty

+    * 2a1.
+CoordiMate displays an empty list message.

+      Use case ends.

+**Use case: List all tasks**

+**MSS**

+1. User requests to list all tasks
+2. CoordiMate shows a list of all tasks

+   Use case ends.

+**Extensions**

-* 3a.
-The given index is invalid.
+* 2a.
+The list of tasks is empty

-    * 3a1.
-AddressBook shows an error message.
+    * 2a1.
+CoordiMate displays an empty list message.

-      Use case resumes at step 2.
+      Use case ends.

 *{More to be added}*